 - Operates from 600 Mbps to 6.375 Gbps. - Uses a reference clock between 50 MHz and 622.08 MHz. - Programmable bandwidth settings: low, medium, and high. - Programmable rx_locktorefclk (forces the receiver PLL to lock to the reference clock) and rx_locktodata (forces the receiver PLL to lock to the data). - The voltage-controlled oscillator (VCO) operates at half rate and has two modes.
-These modes are for low or high frequency operation and provide optimized phase-noise performance. - Programmable frequency multiplication W of 1, 4, 5, 8, 10, 16, 20, and 25.
+These modes are for low or high frequency operation and provide optimized phase-noise performance. - Dividers are placed after the VCO to extend the data range.
+Divider settings are 1, 2, and 4. - Programmable frequency multiplication W of 1, 4, 5, 8, 10, 16, 20, and 25.
 Not all settings are supported for any particular frequency. - Two lock indication signals are provided.
-They are found in PFD mode (lock-to-reference clock), and PD (lock-to-data).
+They are found in PFD mode (lock to reference clock), and PD (lock to data)

 The CRU has a built-in switchover circuit to select whether the PLL VCO is aligned by the reference clock or the data.
-The optional port rx freqlocked monitors when the CRU is in locked-to-data mode.
+The optional port rx_freqlocked monitors when the CRU is in locked to data mode.

-In the automatic mode, the CRU PLL must be within the prescribed PPM frequency threshold setting of the CRU reference clock for the CRU to switch from locked-to-reference to locked-to-data mode.
+In the automatic mode, the CRU PLL must be within the prescribed PPM frequency threshold setting of the CRU reference clock for the CRU to switch from locked to reference to locked to data mode.

 The automatic switchover circuit can be overridden by using the optional ports rx_locktorefclk and rx_locktodata.
-Table 2-6 shows the possible combinations of these two signals.
+Table 2-7 shows the possible combinations of these two signals.

-Table 2-6.
+Table 2-7.
 Receiver Lock Combinations

-rx_locktodata rx_locktorefclk VCO (Lock to Mode)
+rx_locktodata rx_locktorefclk rx_locktorefclk VCO (Lock to Mode)

 0 0 Auto

 0 1 Reference clock

-1 х Data
+1 х DATA